Asashou/notes/03_collections_files/03_collections_files.md

                 - `doubleddict = { key:2*val for (key, val) in d.items() }`
             - dict vs. ordered dict
                 - `from collections import OrderedDict as odict`
-    - combining tuples, lists, dicts, any combination is possible, can be deeply nested
+    - combining tuples, lists, dicts, any combination is possible, can be nested
         - common ones:
             - list of tuples
             - dict of lists